-This tells you the percent of residents that have received the pneumonia and flu vaccines.
-Higher vaccination rates should be standard at this point.
+This indicates the percent of residents that received the pneumonia and flu vaccines.
+Higher vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term patients who required additional assistance with activities of daily living over time.
-ADL's include activities such as moving around and continence.
-Many in the industry would argue this is a reasonable measure of a patient's well-being.
+This datapoint is a measure of the percentage of long-term residents who required increased assistance with activities of daily living over time.
+ADL's include activities such as taking medications and taking a bath.
+Some experts argue this is a reasonable measure of a resident's well-being.